-German Economy Minister says 'not clear' how to keep helping Greece
+German economy minister says 'not clear' how to keep helping Greece

 "How one can do that, does still not appear to me to be very clear," he said.

-Gabriel also criticised Greek comments that it owes nearly 279 billion euros (203.53 billion pounds) in reparations for the Nazi occupation of the country, saying World War Two reparation payments had nothing to do with negotiations on Greece's current debt crisis.
+Gabriel also criticized Greek comments that it owes nearly 279 billion euros in reparations for the Nazi occupation of the country, saying World War Two reparation payments had nothing to do with negotiations on Greece's current debt crisis.

 (Reporting by Gernot Heller; Writing by Caroline Copley; Editing by Victoria Bryan)